Conifers turning brown is a surprisingly common problem for gardeners in the UK.

-At first only a few needles changed colour, but others followed suit until eventually, the healthy hue disappeared completely.
+At first only a few needles might change colour, but others follow suit until eventually, the healthy hue disappears completely.

 And it’s usually one of the same handful of problems that interfere with their ability to do so.

-Common problems with conifers centre around these things, so let’s take a look at the various issues you may encounter.
+While different varieties have varying needs, common problems with conifers tend to centre around the same things, so let’s take a look at the various issues you may encounter.

 Sitting in the small amount of dry soil that fits in a container then, probably isn’t ideal.